erickpac/leftovers-api/README.md

 ### Run Prisma Migrations

-After defining the schema, run the following commands to generate the migrations and apply them to your database:
+Run the following commands to generate the migrations and apply them to your database:

 ```
 npx prisma migrate dev --name init